Sourdough Pumpkin Apple Muffins with Protein

 If you read some of my recipes, you know what I’ll tell you and can skip ahead.
 If you haven’t, here is the secret to the protein powder being integrated into the batter without any lumps and floury texture: Pre-mix well with the wet ingredients.

-I often use my Nutribullet (again, neither affiliated, nor sponsored), add eggs, olive oil, the ¼ cup liquid from the apples, vanilla, pumpkin puree, apple cider vinegar, the protein powder and, if it fits the sugar and sourdough.
+I often use my Nutribullet* for this step: Add eggs, olive oil, the ¼ cup liquid from the apples, vanilla, pumpkin puree, apple cider vinegar, the protein powder and, if it fits the sugar and sourdough.
 Give it a 1 minute mix and admire the super creamy, fluffy mixture you just created.

 If you have no Nutribullet, any high speed blender will work.
 No blender or just a slow one?
-That or a bowl and a hand mixer or whisk are fine too.
+In that case a bowl and a hand mixer or whisk are fine too.
 Without high speed blender however, add everything above except the olive oil.
 Mix until you have a creamy mixture, then, slowly, similar to making mayonnaise, first drizzle, then, once half is incorporated, stream in the olive all, while mixing.
 This will emulsify it instead of creating greasiness.

 Mix the wet with the dry